 2. Deluxe tour, our favorite day trip to Grand Canyon from Las Vegas

-If you don’t have the time for driving from Las Vegas to the Grand Canyon’s South Rim, but you still want to visit the national park area, consider the Deluxe tour.
+If you don’t have the time for driving from Las Vegas to the Grand Canyon’s South Rim, but you still want to visit the national park area, consider the Deluxe tour, one of the most popular helicopter tours from Las Vegas.
 While it’s pricier than other tours, it takes less than an hour to get to Grand Canyon National Park, so you’ll save time on transportation.

 After arriving at the national park via airplane, you’ll enjoy a 25-minute helicopter ride over the North and South Rims.
 Back on the ground, you can board a bus to explore some of the most popular lookout points around the South Rim.
 This Grand Canyon tour from Las Vegas also includes a light lunch before returning to the city.
 Without a doubt, this is one of the best day trip from Las Vegas.